 Employee Benefits and Rights in Argentina

-- Bonuses – Employees receive two instalments of an annual bonus, known as 13th salary (Sueldo Anual Complementario (SAC) or “Aguinaldo”), equivalent to 50% of their best month’s salary, within the most recent six-month period.
-The first instalment is given on 30th June and the second on 18th December.
+- Bonuses: Employees receive two installments of an annual bonus known as the “13th salary” or “Aguinaldo.”
+This bonus is equivalent to 50% of the employee’s highest monthly salary within the previous six months.
+The first installment is paid on June 30th, and the second installment is paid on December 18th.

-- Maternity Leave – Female employees are entitled to 90 days maternity leave, 45 days before and 45 days after childbirth.
+- Maternity Leave: Female employees are entitled to 90 days of maternity leave, with 45 days before and 45 days after childbirth.

-- Sick Leave – Employees who have worked for up to 5 years are entitled to full compensation (amounting to their salary), for a maximum of three months sick leave per year.
-The amount of sick leave granted to employees increases with the number of years of service.
+- Sick Leave: Employees who have worked for up to five years are entitled to full compensation, equivalent to their salary, for a maximum of three months of sick leave per year.
+The duration of sick leave increases with the employee’s years of service.

-Do you need a PEO solution in Argentina?
+Do you need a Professional Employer Organization in Argentina?

 Argentina is a country where business opportunities are plentiful hence it being an increasingly appealing jurisdiction to do business in.
 The Argentine workforce is competitive, educated and qualified.
-If you want to hire local employees, but do not have an incorporated local entity and want to avoid the administrative burden of HR, then a PEO may be the perfect solution, both from a business-growth perspective and a financial one.
+If you want to hire local employees, but do not have an incorporated local entity and want to avoid the administrative burden of HR, then a Professional Employer Organization in Argentina may be the perfect solution, both from a business-growth perspective and a financial one.